jamesblackwell/laravel-ab-testing/README.md

 - Remove old experiments and helpers when finished.
 - Place `experiment_view()` where the user meaningfully sees the experiment.
 - Place `experiment_conversion()` where the primary goal is completed.
+- Remove unused features from Pennant when done to prevent table bloat.
+- Delete older experiments from the database to keep it clean.

 ---